 - A+ Computer Science: This was developed by a teacher in Texas.
-It was praised by some teachers I met over the Summer.
+It was praised by teachers I met in Summer workshops.
 A+ CS is offered as a full curriculum but the teachers I spoke with use it as a supplemental resource.
-The price is relatively low, so I requested it and hope to get access before October.
+The price is relatively low, so I requested it and hope to obtain access soon.

 - Edhesive: This is the one I chose to use!

-We can take this at our own pace.
+We will progress at a pace that suits our students.
 We don't need to complete the Edhesive curriculum and no one is required to attempt the AP exam.
-You signed up for a Java class and we are not obligated to complete the AP curriculum.
-However, I am excited that we obtained access to Edhesive's highly praised resources and am eager to see if it is a good fit.
+However, I am excited that we obtained access to Edhesive's highly praised resources and am eager to share it with our students.

-Two-thirds of the students in this room will be working on dual credit resources from BCTC.
-It think Edhesive's resources might be a perfect fit.
-It offers resources we can work through without a lot of lecture time and has numerous support resources.
+A portion of the students in our room will be working on dual credit resources from BCTC.
+It think Edhesive's curriculum might be a perfect fit.
+It offers content we can work through without a lot of lecture time and has numerous support resources.
 I will do my best to help you and Edhesive also has TA's staffing a support forum.
 I hope you share my excitement for this class and what we can accomplish!

 For those that choose to try the AP test, I also purchased Barron's AP CS-A book as preparation resource.